HR-Fahim/JAVA-Code-Crafter/README.md

 3. Explore the folders and files to find the specific coding problem you are interested in.

-4. Open the corresponding Java file(s) in your preferred Java development environment or text editor.
+4. Open the corresponding Java file(s) in your preferred Java development environment to run the code.

 ## License